 - Reduced foreign fees.
 Because cryptocurrency prices aren’t based on any single fiat, the same price is available worldwide.
 You can use crypto debit cards to convert to a range of different fiat currencies, which can reduce foreign exchange fees compared to traditional debit cards.

-- Potential rewards.
+- Crypto debit cards with rewards.
 Most crypto debit card providers offer rewards like cashback incentives, often paid in cryptocurrencies.
 Several all-in-one crypto banks pay stronger loyalty rewards the more you use their services.

 - Spending limits.
 Some crypto debit cards set daily or weekly caps on how much you can spend, regardless of the balance in your account.

 - Price volatility.
 Cryptocurrencies are volatile, so prices can change quickly.
 That can also affect the value of your card rewards.
-For example, an SGD$5,000 reward in BTC could be worth only SGD$3,000 at the time you cash out if the value of BTC drops.
-You may need to stay on top of cryptocurrency prices to maximise your card’s value.
+For example, a $200 reward in BTC could be worth only $100 at the time you cash out if the value of BTC drops.
+You may need to stay on top of cryptocurrency prices to maximize your card’s value.

 - Potential tax liability.
-Regulations in this space are ever-changing so keep in mind that each crypto-to-fiat conversion could trigger a taxable event reportable in the future.
+Though US regulations are currently in flux, each crypto-to-fiat conversion triggers a taxable event reportable to the IRS.

 As cryptocurrency becomes more mainstream, crypto banking platforms are offering debit cards that allow investors a way to manage and spend their cryptocurrencies on everyday goods and services — sometimes with cashback and rewards.